Isabella Izquierdo

 Kari McCarron

-Kari McCarron is a trusted and highly valued expert in higher education, bringing years of experience within the federal higher education and science enterprise, having lead education and science advocacy for associations, worked as a government relations representative for a major research university, and served within federal agencies.
+Kari McCarron is a trusted and highly valued expert in higher education, bringing decades of experience within the federal higher education and scientific research enterprise, having lead education and science advocacy for associations, worked as a government relations representative for a major research university, and served within federal agencies.
 Kari focuses on funding for and advocacy of student and institutional aid, education research, cultural agencies, and tech-based economic development.
 She also works closely with clients on education regulations, tax policy, and immigration issues.

 Kari previously served as Director of Congressional and Governmental Affairs with the Association of Public and Land-grant Universities (APLU) and as Senior Legislative Assistant within the Office of the President of the Massachusetts Institute of Technology (MIT).
 For nearly two decades, she has actively participated in associations, coalitions, and working groups related to higher education, scientific research, innovation, and student financial aid.

-Issue Expertise: Higher Education Act and related education regulations, science and tech policy, taxation, immigration, education research, and humanities and arts programs.
+Issue Expertise: Higher Education Act and related education regulations, science and tech policy, economic development, taxation, immigration, education research, and humanities and arts programs.

-Additional Experience: Kari honed her interest in science policy serving at the National Science Foundation (NSF) and the American Association for the Advancement of Science (AAAS).
-Kari also served as an Economist with the U.S. Department of Labor, Bureau of Labor Statistics.
+Additional Experience: Kari enhanced her knowledge of science policy serving at the National Science Foundation (NSF) and the American Association for the Advancement of Science (AAAS).
+Kari also served as an Economist with the U.S. Department of Labor’s Bureau of Labor Statistics.

-Vital Statistics: A fan of all things maize and blue, Kari earned her Bachelor of Arts in Economics from the University of Michigan.
-Wanting to combine her interest in economics and technology, Kari received her Master of Science in Public Policy from the Georgia Institute of Technology.
+Vital Statistics: Kari earned her Bachelor of Arts in Economics from the University of Michigan.
+Wanting to combine her interest in economics and technological innovation, Kari received her Master of Science in Public Policy from the Georgia Institute of Technology.
 When not enjoying the quietness of her office or the halls of Congress, Kari can be found shuttling her three boys between soccer practices.

-Jack Goodman actively monitors federal policy developments for Lewis-Burke clients with a specific focus on healthcare delivery, health professions, and biomedical research issues.
+Jack Goodman-Cheng assists Lewis-Burke clients in developing congressional and agency engagement strategies in the realm of health and biomedical research, health professions workforce, social and behavioral sciences, and arts and humanities.
 Jack’s expertise covers a broad range of agencies, including HRSA, SAMHSA, NIH, AHRQ, and CDC, and assists clients in navigating the complex and changing landscape of health policy and funding.
-Jack additionally leads advocacy strategies related to arts and humanities, social sciences and technology, education and immigration, and other research areas.
+Jack additionally assists with the firm’s education and emerging technology research portfolios.

 Prior to joining Lewis-Burke, Jack gained experience in the office of New York Representative Grace Meng, where he closely supported the legislative staff through policy analysis and research.
 Jack also held roles on political campaigns and in university student affairs offices.